dodo920306/bisce/README.md

 * Add [bft consensus that is about to be integrated into the Fabric ordering service for the v3.0 preview release](https://toc.hyperledger.org/project-reports/2023/2023-Q3-Hyperledger-Fabric.html)

 * Upgrade the backend as a WSGI server.
-Also, make it a systemmd service.
+Also, make the website a systemmd service.

   I myself will choose gunicorn & nginx to do it.